 When Apple introduced the AirPods, people were blown away by the effortless pairing between the iPhone (or Mac) and the wireless earbuds.

-But did you know Google has also been working on a way to simplify connecting Bluetooth devices to Android phones?
+But did you know Google has also been working on a way to simplify connecting Bluetooth accessories to Android phones?
 It has a feature called Fast Pair, which it described as a "hassle-free process to pair your Bluetooth devices on all supported Android devices".
-It's designed to make discovery and pairing of Bluetooth devices easy and has been rolling out to Android 6.0+ devices.
+It's designed to make discovery and pairing of Bluetooth accessories easy and has been rolling out to Android 6.0+ devices.

 What is Google Fast Pair?